ghanithan/plnnr/README.md

 # Plnnr

-Offline-first personal planner built with React and Tauri.
+Offline-first personal planner built with React, Tailwind CSS, and Tauri.

 This project provides a simple calendar interface that stores notes locally.
 It uses Tauri for desktop deployment and React for the frontend.